 So if anybody laughs at you for making a mistake… Let’s just say that they don’t know you’re on your way to success.

-Keep on speaking!
-Make mistakes!
-Make people laugh and eventually, you won’t even care if people laugh at you or not.
+Keep on speaking.
+Make mistakes.
+Make people laugh and eventually, you won’t really be bothered when they do.

 You speak because your opinions matter.
 You speak because you know the things that you say can make a difference.